surifirstpin/AcuBI_Technical_Documents/Version.6/JOBS_TD.md

 - <b>Query:</b> Enter your query.

-- <b> Global Block:</b> on selecting the checkbox for global block, the global type condition is applied for multiple tasks available under existing Job.
+- <b> Global Block:</b> On selecting the checkbox for global block, the global type condition is applied for multiple tasks available under existing Job.

 - <b>Block Type:</b> Select block type using drop down to get specific range of data at time by avoiding data crashing.
 Following are list of block types applicable;